Avinash Tiwari, Vice President & Director – Technology Practice

-As a team leader you have to take care of others.
+As a Director you have to take care of others.
 It’s not about you anymore.
 It’s about them.
 You have to think outside of the box to help everybody succeed.
 Supporting other people, especially Junior Consultants, to get on track and make placements is so much more fun than being an individual contributor.”

 Even after 10 years of success and numerous promotions Avi hasn’t lost his appetite for change and growth.

 “Our business is all about trust so delivering results consistently is the best way to establish yourself in the market.
 I want to strengthen my reputation even further by providing value to candidates and clients in the tech area.
 And, of course, to the company as a whole and my team in particular.
 I am eager to take on more responsibility and help BMES grow even further.

 I really think it’s a great time to join BMES.
 We have expanded to a considerable size with more than 150 people in offices across Asia, but we still haven’t lost our startup vibe.
 People who are motivated to drive results will find the freedom and the support to succeed here at BMES.”

 Avi and all the other team leaders at BMES are always looking for entrepreneurs and team players who are excited about connecting innovative companies with exceptional talent.
 If that sounds like you, check out our open positions!